cpc/edge-offloading-app/README.md

 ## Installation

+### pocl

+This project depends on a custom fork of https://github.com/pocl/pocl, included in the `external/pocl` directory.
+To build the server, use the attached `build/run_pocl_remote.sh` scripts (make sure to modify the paths as necessary).

-## Check that phone exposes the OpenCL library
+### Check that phone exposes the OpenCL library
 Some phones provide a OpenCL library that can be used in C. This library needs to be whitelisted by the vendor.
 This can be checked like so:
 1. adb into the phone
 2. run: